 Blue Grotto Facts

-- The stunning site known as the Blue Grotto constitutes an incredibly picturesque naturally occurring sea cave.
-As if that wasn’t enough charm, the cave also formed on the island of Capri, in southern Italy, in Europe.
+- First of all, the stunning site known as the Blue Grotto constitutes an incredibly picturesque naturally occurring sea cave.
+As if that wasn’t enough charm, the cave also formed in an equally stunning location.
+That’s because it formed on the island of Capri, in southern Italy, in Europe.

-- It also remains famous for the unique, naturally occurring blue lighting within the cave.
-That occurs due to the fact that the grotto remains lit by a unique combination of lighting from two separate sources.
+- The magnificent site also remains famous for the unique, naturally occurring blue lighting within the cave.
+That occurs due to a highly specific combination of factors.
+That’s due to the fact that the grotto remains lit by a unique combination of lighting from two separate sources.

-- The amazing site also extends a distance of roughly 177 ft (54 m) into the cliff.
+- This amazing site also possesses quite impressive physical measurements, as well.
+In fact, it extends a distance of roughly 177 ft (54 m) into the cliff.
 In addition, the depth of the cavern measures about 492 ft (150 m).
 Further, the bottom of the cavern has a sandy covering.

-- The gorgeous cavern also has a rather small entrance, measuring around 5 ft (1.5 m) in width, at the waterline.
+- The gorgeous cavern also has yet another defining characteristic.
+That’s because the cave has a rather small entrance.
+In point of fact, this measures around 5 ft (1.5 m) in width, at the waterline.
 Yet despite this, the Blue Grotto forms one of the leading tourist attractions on the island.

 Blue Grotto Lighting Effects

-The Blue Grotto has an illumination consisting of an ethereal brilliant blue lighting.
-This startling effect occurs due to dual sources.
+The Blue Grotto has an impressive illumination consisting of an ethereal brilliant blue lighting.
+This natural, but startling effect, occurs due to dual sources.
 The first comes from the small entrance at the waterline.
-However, the primary source of lighting actually consists of the second source.
+However, the primary source of lighting actually consists of the remarkable second source.

-This source is the second hole, located directly below the first.
-Furthermore, the two remain separated by a bar of rock measuring around 6 ft (2 m) thick.
-But, the second hole measures nearly 10 times the size of the upper entrance.
+Quite amazingly, this source is constituted by a second hole.
+Further, this remains located directly below the first.
+Furthermore, the two are separated by a bar of rock measuring an impressive 6 ft (2 m) thick.
+But, the large second hole measures nearly 10 times the size of the upper entrance.